List of rulers of Ife: Influence on king making

 The filling of the stool of a deceased Ooni of Ife is not a simple local affair as it may seem but has national ramifications.
 Since Ife is regarded as the cradle of the Yoruba, this town has always been the leading religious center of the Yoruba people.
 But other roles are also involved.
-Especially, the Ooni of Ife is often presented as the highest ranked Oba or, even more, as the natural chairman of the Council of Yoruban Chiefs.
+Especially, the Ooni of Ife is often presented as the highest ranked Oba or, even more, as the natural chairman of the Council of Yoruba Chiefs.

 The rules to fill a vacant stool are the Chiefs Law Cap 25 Laws of Osun State (modified 2002).
 And the Declaration made in 1980 by the traditional Chiefs under Section 4(2) of this Chief Law.
 In 1957, the former Declaration recognised four ruling houses and established the following order of rotation: